RyanNerd/ember-cli-dom-observer/README.md

 will be sent to the handleMutations() action function when any changes (e.g. new `<LI>` node was added) to the ordered list occur.

-The component can also be used as a standalone component using the targetId property to indicate the element to be observed as in the example below.
+This Addon can also be used as a standalone component by using the targetId property to indicate the element to be observed as in the example below.

 ```handlebars